oktawianklosko/radicalconversion/README.md

 improve my own understanding of the code I'm working with.
 Over the next few days I'll need to add adjust the gameplay to portray a radical change and play around with adding new content to the code.

+1/1/18
+Began working on the power up mechanic, started by creating a basic placeholder asset in order to develop the code first.